greenfrogs/ucl_cs_setup_your_environment/mac/c.md

 # The C Programming Language
 > C has the power of assembly language and the convenience of … assembly language. -- *Dennis Ritchie*

-Mac already has gcc and debugging tools installed for C so we just need to setup the IDE.
+Mac already has gcc (the compiler we need for C) and debugging tools installed for C so we just need to setup the IDE.

 1. Open the Jetbrains Toolbox and install [CLion](https://www.jetbrains.com/clion/)